mobisola-babatunde/HolistiqCare/README.md

 3. Predictive corporate health trends

 ### Contributing
-If you'd like to contribute to the development of this To-Do List App, please follow these steps:
+If you'd like to contribute to the development of the HolistiqCare App, please follow these steps:

 1. Fork the repository.
 1. Create a new branch (git checkout -b feature-branch).